databases-dundee/lab_activities/docs/lab-6-more-mongodb.md

 ### $match

-`$match` works exactly like the WHERE clause in an SQL query - if you're doing an aggregation, this should be the **first** operation as it gets rid of unnecessary fluff and speeds up the remaining bits of the pipeline.
+`$match` works exactly like the WHERE clause in an SQL query - if you're doing an aggregation, this should usually be done as early as possible, because it gets rid of unnecessary documents and speeds up the remaining bits of the pipeline.
 For example, to get all students older than 18 but younger than 21, we can do `db.students.aggregate([{$match: {age: {$gt: 18, $lt:21}}}])`.
 Try this - it should return 6 student documents.

 Now, at this stage we can do exactly the same thing with a `find()` function, and if matching/sorting is all we need to do, then we needn't bother with the aggregation pipeline!
 The power comes in the additional stages.